thchr/thchr.github.io/notes/connectivities.md

 2. The ~~~2<sup>nd</sup>~~~ minimal solutions were skipped for SGs 2, 10, and 47 due to excessive execution time.

-3. The tables below assume the presence of time-reversal symmetry.
+3. Time-reversal symmetry is assumed (see the corresponding [time-reversal broken tables](/notes/connectivities-broken-tr)).

 \textinput{connectivity_tables_formatted}